grant-king/ML_progress/log.md

 **Today's Progress:** Last day for TPTM regular expressions.

 **Thoughts:** Final day for re chapter.
 More Exercism exercises.
 I was able to greatly reduce code for an exercise, compared to other built in string operations, using re module to easily find all instances of a pattern with findall.

+Day 31: February 13, 2019

+**Today's Progress:** TPTM logging day 1.

+**Thoughts:** Learning how to log with logbook.
+I've tried the builtin way in the past but this will let me keep logs organized when making more complicated apps.

 # **Links to work:**
 ## Exercism exercises